adamking/QuantumCat/solidity/DEPLOYMENT.md

 4. Verify Contracts
    ├── Wait for confirmations (6 blocks)
-   ├── Verify QCAT on explorer
+   ├── Verify CATBOX on explorer
-   ├── Verify ALIVECAT on explorer
+   ├── Verify LIVECAT on explorer
    ├── Verify DEADCAT on explorer
    └── Verify Controller on explorer